-Shares in biotech giant CSL (ASX: CSL) are among the better performing stocks on the ASX on Tuesday, bucking the overall market trend amid uncertainty over the Ukraine conflict.
+Shares in biotech giant CSL (ASX: CSL) are among the top traded stocks on the ASX on Friday, rebounding from the broader declines from the previous day.

 Serious about investing?
 Here's your new unfair advantageTicker Nerd uses advanced software to track hundreds of signals and data points to find stocks before they blow up.
 Don't miss out!

 Considering buying CSL shares?